Structure formation during phase transitions in strongly interacting matter: Pion condensation in dense and not too hot nuclear matter

 At low excitation energies the retarded $NN$ interaction amplitude is presented as follows

 The solid line, $iG_N$, stands for the nucleon quasiparticle, the double line, $iG_\Delta$, for the dressed $\Delta$ isobar.
 For a higher excitation energy, the $\Delta\Delta^{-1}$ diagrams should be included ~\cite{Voskresensky:1982vd,MSTV90}.
 The doubly-dashed line shows the exchange by the free pion with inclusion of the residual s-wave $\pi NN$ interaction and $\pi\pi$ scattering.
-The empty block in Eq.~(\ref{irred}) is irreducible with respect to the particle--hole, Delta--nucleon hole and pion states.
+The empty block in Eq.~(\ref{irred}) is irreducible with respect to the particle--hole, $\Delta$--nucleon hole and pion states.
 It is expressed via Landau--Migdal parameters as follows,

 Due to the locality of the exchanges by massive mesons the momentum dependence of the values $F$ and $G$ is rather smooth.
 So, one usually assumes that $F$ and $G$ are functions dependent only on the direction of the momenta of incoming and outgoing nucleon and hole at the Fermi surface.
 The dimensionless amplitudes are $f_{{\vec{ n}},{\vec{ n}}'}=C_0^{-1} F_{{\vec{ n}},{\vec{n}}'}$ and $g_{{\vec{ n}},{\vec{ n}}'}=C_0^{-1} G_{{\vec{ n}},{\vec{ n}}'}$, $C_0^{-1}= m_N^* (n_0)p_{{\rm F},N}(n_0)/\pi^2$ is the normalization factor -- the density of states at the Fermi surface for $n=n_0$, $m_N^*$ is the nucleon effective mass, $p_{{\rm F},N}$ is the nucleon Fermi momentum, $\vec{n}$ and $\vec{n}\,'$ are the directions of the fermion momenta before and after scattering.
 The amplitudes are expanded in the Legendre polynomials.
 In most cases it is sufficient to deal with zero and first harmonics, which can be extracted from the comparison with the data or they should be computed within some models.
-Most important are the zero harmonics.
+Most important role in nuclear physics problems is played by the zero harmonics.

-$N\Delta$ interaction is constructed analogously to that for $NN$.
-Information on local part of the $N\Delta$ interaction is rather scare.
+The $N\Delta$ interaction is constructed analogously to that for $NN$.
+Information on the local part of the $N\Delta$ interaction is rather scarce.
 One usually supposes that the only important channel is the spin-isospin channel.
 Thereby,

 Resummation of the diagrams shown in (\ref{TKFS}) in the pion channel yields the Dyson equation for the retarded pion full Green function $D^R =\mbox{Re}D^R -iA_\pi /2$,